Stanton Nuclear Security Fellows Program

 Fellows will carry out a year-long period of independent research but will also be expected to be associated with RAND client-sponsored research (up to one day per week).
 Within their RAND tenure, fellows are expected to produce policy-relevant studies that contribute to the general body of knowledge on nuclear security.
 The written product will be considered for publication by RAND.

 Each fellowship will extend for a full year beginning in September of each year.
 Fellows will be located at one of RAND's three U.S. locations for the duration of their fellowship (Santa Monica, CA; Washington, DC; or Pittsburgh, PA).
-Additionally, each fellow will receive a stipend: doctoral students will receive a $50,000 stipend, post-doctoral students will receive a $75,000 stipend, and junior faculty members will receive a $100,000 stipend.
+Additionally, each fellow will receive a stipend: doctoral students will receive a $50,000 stipend, post-doctoral students will receive an $80,000 stipend, and junior faculty members will receive a $110,000 stipend.

 Candidates for the program will be post-doctoral students or junior faculty members.
-Doctoral students may be considered if their dissertation topic is in the field of nuclear security.
+Doctoral students may be considered if they have a well-defined dissertation topic in the field of nuclear security and are enrolled in a widely recognized graduate program, and must include as part of their application at least three dissertation chapters (that have been approved by the candidate's adviser for submission).
+Junior faculty at law schools or with a law degree as their terminal degree are eligible.
 Prior experience will be defined broadly to include disciplines such as nuclear policy, security, engineering, physics, and related fields.

 Applicants should submit a completed application form, curriculum vitae, two letters of recommendation, a personal statement, and a project proposal.
 In addition, each applicant may be requested to provide official undergraduate and graduate school transcripts from all institutions attended since completing high school.